maelhos/gmogoat.fr/content/posts/two-descent.md

 $$\begin{cases}b_1 z_1^2 - b_2 z_2^2 = z^2 (e_2 - e_1) \\ b_1 z_1^2 - b_3 z_3^2 = z^2 (e_3 - e_1)\end{cases}$$

-Ok so now we reduced our problem to finding even more random variables... but fortunatly we can do a bit of number theory to deal with the $b_i$.
+Ok so now we reduced our problem to finding even more random variables... but fortunately we can do a bit of number theory to deal with the $b_i$.

 ### Not the $b$'s